Rio Kobayashi’s new furniture bridges eras, shown alongside Fritz Rauh’s midcentury paintings at Blunk Space

 For Nielson, his meticulous craftsmanship and use of colour triggered memories of Fritz Rauh’s paintings with their dense patterns and vibrant colours.
 'Because Fritz and my father were close friends, and often traded artworks, I grew up with Fritz’s paintings in our home and always enjoyed the mesmerising quality of his colours and fine marks,' Nielson reflects.
 'When I met Rio and saw the beautiful furniture he was making with such detail, colour and care, I immediately thought of Fritz’s paintings and wanted to bring their work together.'

-If Kobayashi's work looks familiar, that might be because you've seen it trotting the globe in recent months – he has a solo show with Kate MacGarry in London that just opened, showed with Blunk Space at Design Miami 2024 in December, and exhibited pieces at the Design Museum’s Enzo Mari exhibition.
+If Kobayashi's work looks familiar, that might be because you've seen it trotting the globe in recent months – he had a solo show with Kate MacGarry in London at the end of last year, showed with Blunk Space at Design Miami 2024 in December, and exhibited pieces at the Design Museum’s Enzo Mari exhibition.

 Opening on 18 January, at Blunk Space – the estate's art gallery and research centre founded in 2021 by Nielson – these new works by Kobayashi will be showcased alongside Rauh’s historic paintings in a dedicated show that invites a dialogue between past and present.